 There are plenty of places and day trips from Bergen that one can take.
-These are 22 of my favorite sites that can be done as a day trip from Bergen, and many of them can be combined and seen together.
+This is a list of my favorite places that can be done as a day trip from Bergen, and many of them can be combined and seen together.

-While I love winter travel, the daylight situation in winter in Norway is less than desirable (okay… it flat out sucks) and you won’t have a lot of time to pack things in.
+While I love winter travel, the daylight situation in winter in Norway is less than desirable (okay… it flat-out sucks) and you won’t have a lot of time to pack things in.

 But, a summer road trip around Bergen is awesome because you’ll have long daylight hours and can see a lot of Norway that way.

 If you’re looking to rent a car while in Norway, you can head here for affordable and reliable rentals.

 I have separated these trips into different categories based on how long it takes to get there.
 I am also listing hotels and tour information just in case you decide you want to make it an overnight trip and stay away from Bergen for a night or two!

 I have a feeling this guide will make you want to move to Norway.
 If you have any additional suggestions to add to this list, please drop them in the comments!

 Day Trips From Bergen Within 1 Hour